Mike-Neto/img_diff/README.md

 You can also download a binary release for your platform on [github releases](https://github.com/Mike-Neto/img_diff/releases/latest)

 ## Changelog

+### From 3.0.2
+Removed Dssim and a bunch of other dependencies.

+Now the value shown is a percentage.
+More details above.

+Uniform value no matter the image type.

 ### From 3.0.1
 Fixed some issues and migrated to using tools as recommended by the CLI WG